Who was Franz West?

 West’s art and furniture seemingly emphasize a democratic spirit.
 Both the artwork and the furniture convey a “de-skilled” appearance that expresses the idea that virtually anyone can be an artist.
 And by conflating art and furniture, he invokes the fantasy of a holistic world of creative, all-embracing cordiality.

 All this makes the artist and his art extremely likable, but behind the populist mask, West is just a canny hipster.
-Franz West art is not for everybody, nor is it an art that completely faults institutionalized art system, but rather it is a tastefully stylish art that is shallow but extremely cool.
+Franz West art is not for everybody, nor is it an art that completely faults institutionalized art system, but instead, it is a tastefully stylish art that is shallow but extremely cool.

 Video: Franz West: Where is my Eight?